is your business ready for remote working?

 - And the option to turn on subtitles – perfect for loud locations or members of the team who are hard of hearing

 You can check out a demo of Microsoft Teams in all it’s glory here.

 One Drive or Google Drive

-OneDrive and Google Drive are part of the Office 365 and G Suite platforms, mentioned earlier and they are the perfect place to store all of your files.
+OneDrive and Google Drive are part of the Microsoft 365 and Google Workspace platforms, mentioned earlier and they are the perfect place to store all of your files.
 You can store any kind of file.